The raw footage of the little girl's infamous temper can be seen in YouTube (Hat tip to Uniffors.com)

 This is a long, and detailed study that needs to be made and like chaffs and grains, remove those not integral to the business.
 What remains, we can allow to be passed on BUT always within the percentage cap we have determined earlier.
 This will require the modification of EPIRA by Congress.

-about systems loss.
+Of the different utilities, it is only in electricity that we are complaining about systems loss.
 Water distribution has its own systems loss also, coming from evaporation, leaks and again, pilferage, why is nobody complaining?
 Similar with gas and petrol.
 Because electricity is heavily regulated we get to see the unbundled items in our electric bills.
 For me, transparency from Meralco is not a problem.
 The problem lies with ERC and EPIRA sponsors in Congress which should have been auditing the records of the distributors before they approved the rates.
 Several reviews had been undertaken by government people from other departments (of course, not from the moron Reyes' Department of Energy) and they all came up with nothing.
 That always happens when you have incompetents, morons and the corrupt running government.
 I guess their stupid purpose was only to search for items they could tax.
 Systems loss should in no way be taxed by government.

 The total removal of systems loss charges, as some are now espousing, will in the end be detrimental to ensuring that the distributor will not go bankrupt and result to massive blackouts like California experienced and ended with the people paying more later.